iprapas/iprapas.github.io/content/posts/mllib-classification.md

 ```

+### Step 3.
+Remove stopwords

-\item Then, we create the stop word remover that will remove common english words like "the, a, ...":
+Then, we create the stop word remover that will remove common english words like "the, a, ...":

 ```scala
 val remover = new StopWordsRemover()